Poke-Verse/PokeVerseBackEnd/comments-pius.md

 ### Technical Goals

 1. Requirements:
+    - Storing the Admin passwords directly in the db is unsafe.
+Hash the password before seeding; store the plaintext password somewhere else.
+Is that just for demo purposes?
+Fortunately you do hash the passwords for new regular users, and you check the hashes, so that's good.
 2. Testing:

 3. Logic:
+    - Seeding the database works well.

 4. Style:
+    - README could be more specific about the endpoint URLs, e.g. `/api/users/` as root URL for the users.
+    - README: What body params are needed for the POST/PUT requests?
+Any query params needed? for GET requests?
+    - README: What's the workflow for using the API?
+Should I register first?
 ### Collaboration Goals

 1. Commit history shows descriptive messages.